hurchalla/modular_arithmetic/README.md

 ## Status

 Released.
 All planned functionality and unit tests are finished and working correctly.
 I have not yet updated the CMakeLists.tst to add compile definitions options that enable inline asm (inline asm is available on x86-64 only).
-Until then, if you use this library and want the best possible performance, you may wish to consider passing in a macro definition flag for HURCHALLA_ALLOW_INLINE_ASM_ALL.
+Until then, if you use this library and want the best possible performance, you may wish to consider passing in a macro definition flag for HURCHALLA_ALLOW_INLINE_ASM_REDC.
 It is not enabled by default because inline asm is extremely difficult to verify for correctness.
 While I believe I'm very skilled at writing high quality inline asm, I advise you to be skeptical; unit tests of inline asm are far less helpful than you might think- https://gcc.gnu.org/wiki/DontUseInlineAsm

 ## Author